FENECON Commercial 92 — Assembly and Operating Instructions

 |

-8.4.
+10.4.
 Control of a CHP unit

-This enables the application of the CHP unit as an electrical generator that is independent of the time of day and weather conditions.
-The CHP unit is given a switch-on signal to produce electricity when the storage unit’s charge level is low.
+This allows to utilize the property of the CHP unit as an electrical generator that is independent of the time of day and weather conditions.
+When the state of charge of the electrical energy storage system is low, the CHP is given a signal to switch on to produce electricity.
 This is useful, for example, if the battery capacity is not sufficient to cover electricity consumption at night.
-This avoids the need of purchasing expensive electricity from the grid.
+This avoids the need to purchase expensive electricity from the grid.

 When the battery is charging, this signal is stopped again to prevent the CHP power from being fed into the grid unnecessarily.